 forced-reset triggers

 For even faster rates of fire, shooters can turn to forced-reset triggers, or FRTs.
 With an FRT, the trigger automatically resets, or returns forward, after the shooter pulls the trigger.
-Again, like a bump stock or binary trigger, this modification can allow shooters to unload an entire magazine’s worth of ammunition in seconds.
+Again, like a bump stock or binary trigger, this modification can allow shooters to fire an entire magazine’s worth of ammunition in seconds.

 Rare Breed Triggers was the first company that attempted to market and sell FRTs that drop into AR-platform weapons just like binary triggers.
 But shortly after Rare Breed launched the FRT, the ATF ordered the company to stop producing and selling the devices in a cease-and-desist letter that correctly identified FRTs as “machine guns” by federal law because they allow people to fire more than one shot per trigger pull.
 The company then sued the ATF in an attempt to continue selling FRTs, but the case was dismissed.